colevandersWands/reading-code-prep/README.md

 // variables declared outside of curley are available inside the curley braces let globalVariable = 'declared outside';
-console.log('globalVariable:', globalVariable);
+console.log(globalVariable);
 {
   globalVariable = 're-assigned inside';
-  console.log('globalVariable:', globalVariable); // 're-assigned inside'
+  console.log(globalVariable); // 're-assigned inside'

   // variables declared inside the curley braces are NOT availabe outside of them let blockVariable = 'declared inside';
-  console.log('blockVariable:', blockVariable); // 'declared inside'
+  console.log(blockVariable); // 'declared inside'
 }
-console.log('globalVariable:', globalVariable); // 're-assigned inside'
+console.log(globalVariable); // 're-assigned inside'
-console.log('blockVariable:', blockVariable); // ReferenceError: blockVariable is not defined
+console.log(blockVariable); // ReferenceError: blockVariable is not defined

 // PS. this also works with conditionals and while loops
 //     you will not need to use blocks without a condition or loop